Katherine Tsanoff Brown Lecture Series

 2013-2014: Alexander Nagel (New York University), author of Medieval Modern.
 Art out of Time, Thames & Hudson, 2012.

-Two annual Master Classes are held to encourage an informal conversation between graduate students and faculty members concerning individual fields in art history.
+Master Classes are held to encourage an informal conversation between graduate students and faculty members concerning individual fields in art history.
 A dinner at a faculty member’s house with graduate students is followed by a presentation and discussion about issues, methodologies, and questions, in that faculty member’s field of expertise.

 Master Classes for 2016-2017